A large family from Fellheim in the Allgäu

 The British Library, No restrictions, via Wikimedia Commons

 Thanks to his curiosity and instinct, Jacques manages to make many a spectacular purchase in Paris.
-The Rosenthal brothers' antiquarian bookshop quickly gained an excellent reputation.
-Academic institutions and libraries, private individuals and government circles all bought from the Rosenthals.
-Their most prominent customers included King Ludwig II of Bavaria and Emperor Wilhelm I.
+The Rosenthal brothers' antiquarian bookshop quickly gains an excellent reputation.
+Academic institutions and libraries, private individuals and government circles all buy from the Rosenthals.
+Their most prominent customers include King Ludwig II of Bavaria and Emperor Wilhelm I.

 Black and white photograph.
 Portrait photo of Emma Guggenheimer, young lady, elegantly dressed, fan in her right hand.